NickHumphries/C-sharp-Interface-to-netCDF/README.md

           to nc_put_var_float(int ncid, int varid, float[,] op);
           or nc_put_var_float(int ncid, int varid, float[,,] op);

-I suggest putting these modified methods into the CSnetCDFExtensions.cs file, to keep the principal interface more closely focussed on the netCDF C interface API.
+I suggest putting these modified methods into the CSnetCDFExtensions.cs file, to keep the principal interface more closely focused on the netCDF C interface API.

 Data types

 Some of the data types supported by the netCDF dll do not map exactly to C# data types The following netCDF data types are defined: